Kaine-R/AIProject/README.md

     newBlock.rect.x, newBlock.rect.y = 50, 50 # moved block to coordinate (50, 50)
     map.add(newBlock)  # Adds new block into the group for collide testing
 ```

-**Enemy is not yet finished and is only going to be added if the spike doesn't seem like enough of a challenge.**

-**As for as I know, pygame doesn't use triangles, so we'll create some kind of square killing device**

-**If you want to mess around with the code, but don't know where to start, mess with settings.**